QUOTE

 Successful high school dropouts

 This list used to be on Wikipedia, but it was deleted.
 So I've decided to put it up here.
 It's probably outdated though, and is by no means a complete list, but it's something anyway.
+Also, if you're considering dropping out, you may find this page useful.

 This list of secondary school dropouts consists of noteworthy people who left high school, or an equivalent institution, without having graduated.
 It does not include those who never attended a secondary school to begin with, and so excludes all individuals who lived prior to the first implementations of the concept of secondary education at the end of the 18th century.
 It does include students who were expelled, rather than dropping out voluntarily, and it also includes those who dropped out but later re-enrolled and graduated, or received an honorary diploma later in life.